allegro/axion-release-plugin/docs/configuration/ci_servers.md

 We also need to disable checks, as there is no way to verify if current commit is ahead of remote.

+## Bitbucket Pipelines

+Bitbucket Pipelines allow to commit to repository without any configuration.
+However it requires git client to use local proxy.
+It can be configured by passing following parameters:

+    ./gradlew release -Dhttp.proxyHost=localhost -Dhttp.proxyPort=29418